- Where to Start

 What Gear Will I Need?

 Even these can be used at dive shops around the world.
-You may have to pay a little bit extra, but it’s likely not worth investing into all of your own gear quite yet.
+You may have to pay a little bit extra, but it’s likely not worth investing in all of your own gear quite yet.

 Am I fit to scuba dive?

-The fitness to scuba dive doesn’t mean a six pack and a strong pair of legs, nope.
+The fitness to scuba dive doesn’t mean a six-pack and a strong pair of legs, nope.
 Considering if you are fit to dive implies to consider if you are both mentally and physically fit for underwater action.

-The list of illness and issues is long, and you will find it on any diving consent form on every agency’s website.
+The list of illnesses and issues is long, and you will find it on any diving consent form on every agency’s website.
 Unless you are aware of a condition that might prevent you from performing extreme sport, no you don’t need to see a doctor prior to scuba diving.

-Also, if you are a generally active person, not seriously overweight and that you don’t fear being in the water, you will most likely do good at diving.
+Also, if you are a generally active person, not seriously overweight, and that you don’t fear being in the water, you will most likely do good at diving.
 Indeed, being physically active is the most important factor here to me, and it puts diving on a level accessible to a whole lot of travelers!

 Let’s say you’re walking in any of the small cities of Northern Thailand with your backpack on for several kilometers… well that’s a good fitness indicator!
-Even more if you, like I love to do, walk up every Big Buddha that you see.
+Even more if you, like I love to do, walk up every Big Buddha

 What diving agency to go with?